All Products

 View endpoints and ports

 1. Log on to the PolarDB console.
-Click Clusters in the left-side navigation pane.
-In the upper-left corner of the page, select the region in which the cluster resides, and then click the ID of the cluster to go to the Basic Information page.
+In the left-side navigation pane, click Clusters.
+Select the region where the cluster resides, then click the cluster ID to go to the Basic Information page.

 image